A Step By Step Guide To Shoe

 The shoe development process helps us to know about the making of shoes.
-This article gives a step by step guide of the shoe development process.
+This article gives a step-by-step guide to the shoe development process.
 It is a long process to make handmade shoes before they are ready to wear.
 There are several steps in this process based on the style of shoes.
-Let’s jump straight to the step by step guide to shoe development.
+Let’s jump straight to the step-by-step guide to shoe development.

 Following are the steps included in the shoe development process: